Rezul04/Plutus/README.md

 ## Installation

-There are multiple ways to install Cleopatra.
+There are multiple ways to install Plutus.

 <br>
 <br>